SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/azure/azure_windows.md

 #### Retrieve your Subscription ID

 You also need your “Subscription ID” if you don't have a default one.

-In Azure Web Portal, navigate to: “Home”, “Cost Management + Billing”, ”Subscriptions”.
-From there, copy the relevant “Subscription ID” that will be used in the command line (e.g. `uuid`)
+In Azure Web Portal, navigate to: `Home` > `Cost Management + Billing` > `Subscriptions`.

+From there, copy the relevant `Subscription ID` that will be used in the command line (e.g. `uuid`)

 #### Create the Event Hubs